antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 ### IDE Productivity enhancements

-15.3 has several productivity enhancements to help you write better code faster.
-We now support [.NET naming conventions and formatting rules in EditorConfig](https://docs.microsoft.com/en-us/visualstudio/ide/editorconfig-code-style-settings-reference) allowing your team to enforce and configure almost any coding convention for your codebase.
+Visual Studio 2017 15.3 has several productivity enhancements to help you write better code faster.
+We now support [.NET naming conventions and formatting rules in EditorConfig](https://docs.microsoft.com/visualstudio/ide/editorconfig-code-style-settings-reference) allowing your team to enforce and configure almost any coding convention for your codebase.

 With regards to navigation improvements, we’ve added support for camelCase matching in GoToAll (Ctrl+T), so that you can navigate to any file/type/member/symbol declaration just by typing cases (e.g., “bh” for “BusHelpers.cs”).
 You’ll also notice suggested variable names (Fig.2) as you are typing (which will adhere to any code style configured in your team’s EditorConfig).

 ![Variable name suggestions](var_name_suggestion.png)

 We’ve added a handful of new refactorings including:

 * Resolve merge conflict
 * Add parameter (from callsite)
 * Generate overrides